Skip to Content

 Daily Racing Form (DRF) publishes the most detailed and widely used past performances in American racing, and their Beyer Speed Figures have been the industry standard for decades.
 Equibase — owned by the tracks themselves — publishes free past performances that are nearly as complete.
 Both formats contain essentially the same information; the layout and proprietary speed figures differ.

-From the rail — Why the form matters even when you know the horse: I’ve owned horses for over 30 years, and I still read the form on every race my horses run in — not to learn about my own horse, but to understand the competition.
+Horseman’s Perspective: I’ve owned horses for over 30 years and I still read the form on every race my horses run in — not to learn about my own horse, but to understand the competition.
 The past performances tell me how fast the other horses have run, what class they’ve been running in, whether any of them just dropped in class with a new trainer, whether there are equipment changes signaling a barn that has identified a problem and fixed it.
 The form is a published intelligence file on every horse in the field.
 Not reading it is like playing poker without looking at your cards.

 How to Read a Racing Form: Beginner Step-by-Step